huggingface/hub-docs/docs/hub/spaces-gpus.md

 Billing on Spaces is based on hardware usage and is minute based.

-During its lifecycle a Space is only billed when the Space is actually `Running` meaning that there is no cost during either build or startup.
+During a Space's lifecycle, it is only billed when the Space is actually `Running`.
+This means that there is no cost during either build or startup.

-If during runtime a space starts repeatedly crashing it is automatically suspended hence suspending the billing as well since the Space is no longer `Running`.
+If a running Space starts to fail, it will be automatically suspended, hence the billing will stop.

-Contrary to Spaces using free hardware a Space with upgraded hardware is not suspended automatically if it is not used during an extended period of time.
-If you wish to interrupt billing on your Space you will need to change its hardware settings back to CPU basic.
+Spaces running on free hardware are suspended automatically if they are not used for an extended period of time (e.g. two days).
+Upgraded Spaces will run indefinitely, even if there is no usage.
+To interrupt the billing on your Space, you can change the Hardware to CPU basic.
 <Tip>
 Additional lifecycle control over Spaces with upgraded hardware will soon be provided such as configuration of an automated suspension of the Space after a custom delay.
 </Tip>

-Additional information about can be found in the [dedicated section](./billing).
+Additional information about billing can be found in the [dedicated section](./billing).